New Home Construction Permits in

 Under Nevada seismic provisions, structural plans are reviewed for retrofitting and shear-wall integrity to comply with the Nevada Building Code.

-Zoning in Pershing County
+Local Zoning & Setbacks in Pershing County

 Zoning & Cost Factors